 While our clients are our main drivers here at Van Lanschot, we also strive to remain aware of the interests of other stakeholders.
-We stay in close touch with shareholders of Van Lanschot NV, other providers of capital, and stakeholders in the community in which we operate.
+We stay in close touch with our shareholders, other providers of capital, and stakeholders in the community in which we operate.
 Integrity and reliability are key drivers in our service provision and relationships with our stakeholders.